 Tune up your interfaces after a month of being in production.
-After this time you will have statistics that will allow you to adjust timeouts, feedbacks, retries and retry intervals.
+After this time you will have statistics that will allow you to adjust timeouts, feedback, retries and retry intervals.

 Consider an ODS for reports (or BI tools integration)

-The ODS feature of Bizagi (Operational Data Store) is designed to improve Bizagi Engine's overall availability (enhances overall performance and reliability).
+The ODS feature of Bizagi (Operational Data Store) is designed to improve Automation Server's overall availability (enhances overall performance and reliability).

 This means that when running heavy resource-consuming queries (those handling a really large amount of information), you should consider a replicated database to avoid affecting the performance of the transactional database (involved in daily process operations).

-For instance, when integrating Bizagi's database with any reporting or BI tool, you will need to ensure that you rely on Bizagi's ODS concept to set up and use a replicated database in which reports are produced.
+For instance, when integrating Bizagi's database with any reporting or BI tool, you will need to make sure that you rely on Bizagi's ODS concept to set up and use a replicated database in which reports are produced.

 This way, queries done directly to that replicated database will not use the resources allocated to the transactional database (which also avoids potential locks).

 Configure only one interface regardless of the number of invocations